 Those millions of years of carving and shaping that the Snake River did are front and center.
 Hells Canyon is about 10 miles wide and 5,500 feet below sea level, thanks to water flow and tectonic shifts.
 Lava, water, and sedimentary rock buildup created the wide expanse you’ll see before you on your jet boat tour.

 Of course, it’s massively deep, too.
 From the top of the Seven Devils Mountains to the deepest part of the Snake River, Hells Canyon is nearly 8,000 feet deep.
-That’s almost 2,000 miles deeper than the famous Grand Canyon in Arizona.
+That’s almost 2,000 feet deeper than the famous Grand Canyon in Arizona.

 Early Expeditions Turned Back